Self-portraits by Rembrandt: Paintings

-c.
-1630 (Walker Art Gallery, Liverpool) The Liverpool Self-Portrait is transitional between a study of expression, a tronie, and a conventional head-and-shoulders 'portrait of the artist'.
+Self-Portrait, c.
+1630.
+Walker Art Gallery, Liverpool.
+The Liverpool Self-Portrait is transitional between a study of expression, a tronie and a conventional head-and-shoulders 'portrait of the artist'.

-Self-Portrait in Oriental Costume with Poodle (1631-1633) Last self-portrait produced in his hometown and only full-length self-portrait.
-Exotic dress and spacious setting indicate a portrait historié.
+Self-Portrait in Oriental Costume with Poodle, 1631-1633.
+Last self-portrait produced in his hometown and only full-length self-portrait.
+Exotic dress and spacious setting indicate a Portrait historié.
+Musée des Beaux-Arts de la ville de Paris, Petit Palais, Paris.

 Rembrandt in 1632, when he was enjoying great success as a fashionable portraitist in this style.
 Burrell Collection, Glasgow.